Arnob-B/JU_IT_27_labs/Assembly/theory/instructions2.md

 > adjust decimal of AL after addition done anywhere

 > [!CAUTION]
-> does not work well with inc operation</br>
+> does not work well with INC operation</br>
-> suggested to use add operation before DAA to get accurate result
+> suggested to use ADD operation before DAA to get accurate result

 # cmp
 > [!IMPORTANT]